How to prepare for an investment apocalypse

 Planning around these three realities — the need for profits, while experiencing dropping revenue, in a world where capital can’t be had at any valuation — is going to lead to unpleasant conclusions.
 A dramatically diminished business, major layoffs, and a decisive drop in morale are likely outcomes.
 Thankfully, you can take steps now to help soften the landing, or if you’re really successful, avoid it entirely.

-Avoid “Growth at all Costs” Mentality
+Avoid “growth at all costs” mentality

 Getting acquisition costs under control will help you in two ways.
 First, it’ll lower your burn rate.
 Chasing growth for growth’s sake is always a short-sighted decision, but especially during the late part of the business cycle.
 Avoid this even if you’re VC is encouraging it.
 Second, by carefully analyzing the inputs to your acquisition cost, it will force you to examine the dynamics of your business.
 It gives you an opportunity to decide if a poorly performing channel or lackluster sales reps are actually smart investments.
 Even cutting your payback period from 12 months to nine will provide an increased measure of visibility and control.